Little Cottonwood Canyon Scenic Drive

 Only 25 miles from Salt Lake City, Little Cottonwood Canyon can be reached by taking the 6200 South "Canyons" exit from I-215 and continue east to the canyon on U-210 following signs for Snowbird and Alta.

-At the mouth of the canyon is the site where Mormon settlers quarried granite slabs to build the Salt Lake Temple.
+At the mouth of the canyon is the site where Latter-day Saint settlers quarried granite slabs to build the Salt Lake Temple.

 Wilderness Areas are located on both sides of the steep canyon.
 Summer recreational activities here include rock climbing, camping, picnicking and hiking.